 The California Zoning Atlas is an ongoing project to produce zoning maps and analyses for every region and municipality in the state of California.
 The goals of this project are, firstly, to document with greater precision than before, and raise public awareness of, the extent of single-family-only and other restrictive zoning for each city and region in the state; secondly, to show how that zoning affects life outcomes of the residents of those cities; thirdly, to provide researchers, scholars, advocates and policymakers with freely and publicly accessible data and maps that they can use to study zoning; and fourthly, to motivate zoning and land use reforms at the local and state level.
 This project grew out of a multi-series study of racial residential segregation in the San Francisco Bay Area initiated several years ago.
 It later expanded to include the Greater Los Angeles and Sacramento regions.
 Below and in the navigation menu you'll find those reports along with related studies and analyses of zoning.
-The final product (to be launched in the Spring/Summer of 2023) will be a statewide zoning atlas that will be compatible with and connect to the National Zoning Atlas project.
+The final product (to be launched in the Winter of 2023-2024) will be a statewide zoning atlas that will be compatible with and connect to the National Zoning Atlas project.

 In the meantime, new reports and regional analyses will be posted here.